 Now, in 2019 we have their latest innovative drone, the Skydio 2.

 The Skydio 2 is a massive leap in technology from it’s predecessor.

 There are 3 ways to fly the Skydio 2.
-You can fly using the Beacon, an App on your Smart Phone or by using the Skydio Remote Controller.
+The methods for flying the Skydio 2 is through using the Beacon, an App on your Smart Phone or by using the Skydio Remote Controller.